rhd-gitops-example/deployment-pipelines/Example.md

 ## Create Demo Git Repositories

 Login to Your GitHub account.
 Create your demo Git repositories `taxi` and `taxi-stage-config`.
-Then, import from the following repos, respectively.
+Then, follow the instructions in Github to import from the following repos, respectively.
    * https://github.com/bigkevmcd/taxi
    * https://github.com/bigkevmcd/taxi-stage-config